rooseveltframework/roosevelt/README.md

   }).startServer()
   ```

 - Then `node app.js`.
 If the `makeBuildArtifacts` parameter is set to true like the above code example, an entire Roosevelt app with bare minimum viability will be created and the server will be started.
-See below for more information about parameter configuration.
+See [configure your app with parameters](https://github.com/rooseveltframework/roosevelt#configure-your-app-with-parameters) for more information about parameter configuration.

-#### Use Roosevelt as a static site generator
+### Use Roosevelt as a static site generator

-Same steps as above, except set `makeBuildArtifacts` to the value of `'staticsOnly'` which will allow Roosevelt to create static files but skip the creation of the MVC directories:
+Create a Roosevelt app using one of the methods above, then set the `makeBuildArtifacts` param to the value of `'staticsOnly'` which will allow Roosevelt to create static files but skip the creation of the MVC directories:

   ```javascript
 require('roosevelt')({